Provisioning an IBM Cloud Logs instance by using Terraform

 from the IC_RESOURCE_GROUP or IBMCLOUD_RESOURCE_GROUP environment variables.
 If both environment variables are defined, IC_RESOURCE_GROUP takes precedence. |

-For more information on how to use environment variables, see Using environment variables.
+For more information about how to use environment variables, see Using environment variables.

-file and reference these credentials in your provider
+file and reference this data in your provider

 block.